Kate Winslet has opened up about her first intimate experiences with women.

 “I was so immediately sucked into the vortex of that world they were in that obviously became horrendously damaging to both of them, and they had huge insecurities and vulnerabilities.”

-Since starring in Heavenly Creatures, Winslet has built an expansive, highly successful career in film and TV, earning acclaim for her standout roles in Titanic, Sense and Sensibility, Finding Neverland, The Holiday, I Am Ruth, Avatar: The Way of Water, The Reader and the sapphic romance drama Ammonite.
+Since starring in Heavenly Creatures, Winslet has built an expansive, highly successful career in film and TV, earning acclaim for standout roles in Titanic, Sense and Sensibility, Finding Neverland, The Holiday, I Am Ruth, Avatar: The Way of Water, The Reader, and the sapphic romance drama Ammonite.

-The 50-year-old talent has also earned a reputation for being a staunch LGBTQIA+ ally.
+The 50-year-old talent has also earned a reputation as a staunch LGBTQIA+ ally.

-In 2021, Winslet addressed the stigma surrounding queer actors in the industry during an interview with The Sunday Times.
+In 2021, Winslet addressed the stigma surrounding queer actors during an interview with The Sunday Times.

 “I cannot tell you the number of young actors I know – some well known, some starting out – who are terrified their sexuality will be revealed and that it will stand in the way of their being cast in straight roles,” she said.

-Although the entertainment industry has slowly increased its LGBTQIA+ representation, the same cannot be said regarding LGBTQIA+ actors being cast in diverse roles.
+Although the entertainment industry has slowly increased its LGBTQIA+ representation, the same cannot be said for LGBTQIA+ actors being cast in diverse roles.

 “I’m telling you.
 A well-known actor has just got an American agent, and the agent said, ‘I understand you are bisexual.
 I wouldn’t publicise that,’” she elaborated.